 Treasure the rich history of the Albany New York / Capital Region at one of the many Albany museums in the area.
 From art, culture and state museums, to unique planetariums, and historical societies, you can discover it all!
 Bring the kids along for an afternoon of fun AND education.

 A not-for-profit institution, miSci (museum of innovation and science, formerly the Schenectady Museum) explores science and technology - including a planetarium, demos and hands-on activities for adults and children.

-Founded in 1791, the Albany Institute of History & Art is a museum dedicated to collecting, preserving, interpreting and promoting interest in the history, art and culture of Albany and the upper Hudson Valley region.
+Founded in 1791, the Albany Institute of History & Art is New York's oldest museum.
+It is dedicated to collecting, preserving, interpreting and promoting interest in the history, art and culture of Albany and the upper Hudson Valley region.

 A major fine arts museum featuring national monuments, state wide art education programs, artist's presentations at universities & corporations, free seminars on American mass media, and accommodations for public & private meetings and celebrations.

 The USS SLATER is the only restored World War II destroyer escort afloat in the U.S. A 1940's time capsule, the fully-guided tour emphasizes the technology, lifestyle and conditions her sailors endured.
 Open April-November, Wednesday-Sunday, 10-4.